BartoszDabek/bdabek.pl/_posts/personal-goals/short-notes/2018_short_notes.md

 01/09/2018
 ---
 Another month started!
 Time flies by so fast ...
 Today I cycled and after that, I went to my friends and we have been talking in general.

+02/09/2018
+---
+Today I've been on grill at my friends.
+It was good time, a lot of laughs, quality talks and of course - good food! :).
+Then in the evening I drove to the city where I work so I can prepare myself to back to the job.
+Tomorrow I'm going to Germany, to client that we are working for.

+03/09/2018
+---
+New week started.
+Today, the whole day I travelled to Stuttgart.
+First I drove by train to capital of Poland (Warsaw :D).
+I arrived to Warsaw at around 1 PM, even a little bit earlier.
+Plain to Stuttgart was at 5 PM... so had to wait a lot.
+Actually I'm not alone here.
+I went with my friend from project (and from office).
+He's more experieced in the whole travelling etc. so it is good to have someone like this around you.
+Finally we arrived to Stuttgart at 7:30 PM.
+And then we rented a car and drove another 70 km to our destination.

+04/09/2018
+---
+Today we had a lot of work...
+Started at 8:30 AM and finished at 6 PM and tomorrow I think it might be similarly.
+But after work we went to restaurant and had a pleasent evening.
+I ordered cheesburger which was so DELICIOUS!
+I also wasn't aware of power of chilli pepper and ate it.
+After that I was sooooo regreting this :D

+05/09/2018
+---
+Another day full of work.
+As yesterday - we started at 8 AM and finished at 6 PM.
+It was a loooong day full of pitfalls.
+Still we have a lot of work to do and tomorrow is production server installing.
+I hope that everything will go fine.
+After work we backed to hotel and then went for a dinner.
+Some Greek restaurant, really good food! :)

+06/09/2018
+---
+Today I get a lot of tasks to do.
+It was like: I were sitting and buum.. new task, new task, new task.
+Next week will be tough, but I belive that if I plan everything correctly then it will be much more easier :).
+We finished work at 3 PM today so we had a time to do something (tomorrow we have flight back to Poland, so we have to back to the hotel near the airport), we went to biiiiig shopping center called `Metzinger outlet` (or something similar).
+I'm not big fan of shopping so there wasn't anything interesting for me.
+At the end of the day we went to Indian restaurant.
+Cool place, different than others and actually food was tasty! :)

+07/09/2018
+---
+Time for the return trip.
+I woke up at 5:30 AM, read something, did workout, took a shower, packed my bags and went to breakfast at the hotel.
+After breakfast we went (I was with a colleague from work at the delegation) to the airport and few hours later we landed in Warsaw.
+And now the funny part :D. We had to use the train to get to Bialystok and it was so baad.
+It was like people ant hill.
+We didn't have a seat so we had to stand for 2.5 hours :D. But the final point is that we have arrived.
+At the end of the day I went to my friends on grill and as always with friends we had veeeery goood time!! :)

+08/09/2018
+---
+Finally woke up in home town bed!!
+It's always good feeling :).
+Today I was working on a car crash app and I was thinking about job tasks, because the next week will be difficult (installation of the production server was postponed to the next week).
+Besides, I did all my daily habits: reading, training, English, cold shower...